niceyeti/channerics/notes.md

         print(a)
     }
     ```
-The author's primary (unrelated) point is that there is no guarantee that observing the write to `done` implies that `a` has been written, since this ordering is only guaranteed within the context of a single goroutine; otherwise the compiler may order re-order the write operations however it wants, without some synchronization mechanism.
+The author's primary point is that there is no guarantee that observing the write to `done` implies that `a` has been written, since this ordering is only guaranteed within the context of a single goroutine; otherwise the compiler may order re-order the write operations however it wants, without some synchronization mechanism.

 The assertion about the for-loop not exiting is completely unrelated, and has to do with the possibility that an architecture may registerize `done` on one cpu (the one running the for-loop) without subsequently reaching beyond its cached value to read the new value written by another cpu; i.e., nothing enforces that the compiler should make this value consistent across cpus, similar (but not related) to how `volatile` in C enforces that the compiler does not optimize externally-modifiable memory in a manner that would lead to inconsistency.
 Thus the assertion is about hardware, not mere language specification.
-But the above code is obviously dangerous, and should utilize synchronization mechanisms to rule out this possibility, if not simply to make the code comprehensible to other developers.
+But the above code is obviously dangerous, and should utilize synchronization mechanisms to rule out this possibility, if not simply to make the code comprehensible.

-But it leads to this conclusion, the same as traditional C: when reading golang code, make no assumptions about:
+But it leads to this conclusion, the same as traditional C, that When reading golang code make no assumptions about:
 * the ordering of writes across goroutine boundaries
 * the consistency of memory locations (variable names/addresses) across goroutine boundaries
 Note this just repeats the golang concurrency mantra: "share memory by communicating, don't communicate by sharing memory".
 For developers, each goroutine can be seen as a cpu-context that ultimately makes no promises about the consistency of its variables w.r.t. other goroutines, except through golang synchronization mechanisms.